Welcome to our ever-expanding list of resources designed for trans and gender-nonconforming folx & those who love us most!

 Understanding Non-binary People — While this guidebook is technically designed for media, it also addresses common questions that many folks have when a friend or loved one comes out as non-binary.

 Transgender Resources - GLAAD — Resources for TGNC folx as well as media folks working on transgender stories.

 Doubly Victimized: Reporting on Transgender Victims of Crime - GLAAD — Best practices + 101 guide for journalists reporting on trans victims of crime.

 "More Than A Number" Report - GLAAD — 201 guide that addresses a need to shift the media narrative about transgender homicides.
-This is a great reference for journalists who are specifically reporting on transgender murder victims.
+This is a great reference for media folks reporting on transgender homicide.